shautvast/beejava/README.md

-# beejava
+# bejava
-Beejava is a code creation library, somewhat comparable to javassist or bytebuddy.
+Bejava (backend java compiler) is a code creation library, somewhat comparable to javassist or bytebuddy.
-* It let's you compile java 'opcode' to bytecode.
+* It let's you compile bejava-lang' to bytecode.
 * It does not inspect or enhance existing bytecode, though it could be part of such functionality.

-What is 'opcode'?
+What is 'bejava lang'?

 The goal of the project is to let developers dynamically create classes, using a simplified version of standard java opcodes.
 For instance: instead of having to choose between: